Oudomxay province: Economy

-In Oudomxay province, most of the population still practices subsistence agriculture.
-Predominantly "slash-and-burn"-agriculture is used, often linked with growing mountain rice – 45% of rural villages in Oudomxay depend on swidden agriculture, due to the province's mountainous topography.
-This form of agriculture is very labour-intensive and takes up huge areas of land, as soils need a long time until their original productivity is recovered.
-Cropping rice using the wet-field paddy system is just possible in plain lowlands, which in Oudomxay are scarce.
-Both mountain rice grown at the mountain sides, as well as most of the few cultivable areas in the lowlands are merely irrigated by natural rainfalls.
-Very few rice fields in the lowlands have artificial irrigation systems.
-Besides rice, other important crops are corn, soybeans, fruits, vegetables, cassava (maniok), sugarcane, tobacco, cotton wool, tea and peanuts.
+In Oudomxay province, most of the population practices subsistence agriculture.
+Predominantly "slash-and-burn"-agriculture is used, sometimes linked with growing mountain rice – 45% of rural villages in Oudomxay depend on swidden agriculture, due to the province's mountainous topography.
+This form of agriculture is more labour-intensive and takes up larger areas of land, as soils need a longer time until their original productivity is recovered.
+Cropping rice using the wet-field paddy system is just possible in plain lowlands, which in Oudomxay are scarcer.
+Mountain rice grown at the mountain sides, and most of the cultivable areas in the lowlands are merely irrigated by natural rainfalls.
+Besides rice, other crops are corn, soybeans, fruits, vegetables, cassava (maniok), sugarcane, tobacco, cotton wool, tea and peanuts.
 In 2004, approximately 10,000 tons of sugarcane and 45,000 tons of corn were produced.
 Corn, onions, watermelons and tobacco are exported.
 In cooperation with international organisations, the government is working to increase production intensity proposing a sustainable usage of natural resources.
 Besides the use of land for agricultural purposes, approximately 40,000 hectares of land are forested or used as meadows.
-Livestock breeding, above all of water buffalos, pigs, cattle and chickens, is an important component for the livelihood of rural population.
+Livestock breeding, above all of water buffalos, pigs, cattle and chickens, is a component for the livelihood of rural population.
 According to estimations of the IUCN, approximately 12% of Oudomxay forests are primary forests, 48% secondary forests.
-For the population, the forests are not only source of wood, but also contribute to family incomes providing fruits, herbs and meat.
-It is also common that Lao cultivable land is rented to Chinese, which then is tilled by Chinese migratory labourers.
+For the population, the forests are source of wood and contribute to family incomes providing fruits, herbs and meat.
+Lao cultivable land is sometimes rented to Chinese, which then is tilled by Chinese migratory labourers.